Issues Mobilization Grants

 Committee Actions & Notification of Decisions

-After reviewing and discussing your application, the Committee, or Advisory Group, will take one of the following actions:
+After reviewing and discussing an Application, the Committee, or Advisory Group, will take one of the following actions:

-- Scope of impact of public policy issue
+- Scope of impact of the public policy issue

 - REALTOR® involvement in the public policy issue

-- Extent of community Support for REALTOR® position
+- Extent of community support for the REALTOR® position

-You will be notified by NAR staff regarding the outcome of the Advisory Group’s, Committee’s, Leadership Team’s or Board’s decision shortly after their decision is made.
+Applicants are notified by NAR staff regarding the outcome of the Advisory Group, Committee, Leadership Team or Board of Directors decision shortly after their decision is made.

 Funding and Reporting